wp-plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 This simply loops through the latest 10 product posts and displays the title and content of them.

-= How do I list the taxonomies in the front end? =
+= How do I list the taxonomies in the front-end? =

 If you want to have a custom list in your theme, then you can pass the taxonomy name into the the_terms() function in the Loop, like so: